ramixp1/1x4_card/README.md

 # 1x4_card

-This is Fun Project with contact info that is also a macro pad
+This is a Fun project for sharing contact info that is also a macro pad.

 # Parts